brainlife/docs/docs/technical/ezBIDS.md

 ## The ezBIDS Core

 The following block code provides information pertaing to the contents of the `ezBIDS_core.json` file.
-Necessary keys are not intended and their data type and description are provided and indented on the following lines.
+Necessary keys are not indented and their data type and description are provided and indented on the following lines.
 If the key is a dictionary, a _fields_ key will be provided with how the dictionary key value should be specified.

 ```yaml
 # See https://bids-specification.readthedocs.io/en/stable/glossary.html#readme-files